Media: Star Tribune

 or a god.

-Angel" and a Chuck Woolery dating show, but "Cupid" is not
+Angel" and a Chuck Woolery dating show, but "Cupid" is not nearly that cornball.
+Creators Scott Winant ("thirtysomething")

 and Rob Thomas have avoided predictable pitfalls by offering